 Advantages:

-A Cartesian 3D printer is a very cheap alternative to more expensive 3D printers.
-Because the linear motion system is easy to use and maintain, it's a good option for beginners who need a 3D printer.
+A Cartesian 3D printer is a very affordable alternative to more expensive 3D printers.
+Since the linear motion system is easy to use and maintain, it is a good option for beginners who need a 3D printer.

-Cartesian 3D printers are very precise and allow you to print complex objects in a short time.
-Because they offer high repeatability, you can rest assured that your prints will remain of the highest standard.
+Cartesian 3D printers are very precise and allow you to print complex objects in a short period of time.
+Since they offer high repeatability, you can be sure that your prints will remain at the highest level.

 Cartesian 3D printers are also very flexible.
 There are different configurations that allow you to print different surfaces and also use multiple materials.